 Then Peter answered and said to Jesus “Lord, it is good for us to be here; if You wish, let us make here three tabernacles: one for You, one for Moses, and one for Elijah.”

 Here we see Peter beholding the transfiguration of Jesus, plus Elijah and Moses.
 “This is really anointed!”
 Yet Peter’s desire to build a monument (or a ministry) to this revelation wasn’t the “anointed” thing to do.
 Peter’s excitement blinded him to the whole purpose of what God was doing.
 This is “anointed self-deception” and it occurs to all of us at one time.
 Anointed self-deception is when you are so amazed, even intoxicated by what God is showing you that you are convinced you have the whole picture.
 You think your understanding of God’s ways is now the way.
 Our human nature easily gets these things messed up.
-This can be especially true if you and I have been rejected in the past and are longing for some kind of affirmation or validation.
+This can be especially true if you and I have been wounded or rejected in the past, and are longing for some kind of affirmation or validation.
 Most of us need to be delivered from hidden psychological wounds and issues before we can successfully minister at higher levels.
 Even the great apostle John, upon seeing the most amazing revelations from God, missed it in Revelation 19:10:

 And I fell at his feet to worship him.
 But he said to me, “See that you do not do that!
 I am your fellow servant and of your brethren who have the testimony of Jesus.
 Worship God!”

 John almost worshiped a man instead of God.
 He probably would have been convinced he was right to do so.
 After, all, he had seen all these marvelous revelations from God Himself; surely he wouldn’t be wrong.
-Oh yes he would be wrong!
+Oh yes, he would be wrong!
 John even blows it a second time in Revelation 22:9.
-Even things God has clearly given to us can become stumbling blocks or idols such as the “bronze serpent” fashioned by Moses in Numbers 21:4-9.
+Even things God has clearly given to us can become stumbling blocks or idols, such as the “bronze serpent” fashioned by Moses in Numbers 21:4-9.
 It was a symbol of healing in his day, but in 2 Kings 18:4 it had to be destroyed because it became an idol.

 If you are a believer, a pastor, teacher, prophet, an apostle or evangelist and you have given yourself to the Lord to minister to others, He has no doubt at times anointed you to minister to His precious Body.
 You must remember that you are only seeing a part of what God is doing — not the part.
 The Bible says now we know in part.